 If you have not yet began growing, you can always reach out to chefs via email or Instagram DM to inquire about their interest in sourcing local microgreens.
 Just a few good restaurant customers can order enough product for you to make a decent living, and if you can get a dozen or more, you can be on your way to an incredible business that does well over 6 figures a year.
 Here is an example of a Microgreens Business that sell exclusively to restaurants and does over $3000 per week in sales (and he’s just getting started!):

 Finding a Niche

-Once you’ve determined what microgreens are currently selling in your area, it’s time to find your own comfort zone.
+After completing some initial market research and once you’ve determined what microgreens are currently selling in your area, it’s time to find your own comfort zone.
 Are you going to grow the same products other growers offer or would it be more profitable to grow another variety?

 Discover the Most Popular Microgreens

 When you embark on a new business venture, choose a few products to focus on rather than attempting to grow every type of microgreen you’ve ever heard about.
 Here are a few examples of microgreens you may want to consider growing.

 - Radish is popular among chefs and home cooks for it’s low cost, nice color, and bright spicy flavor.
 You can grow the green, purple, or mixed varieties.

 - Peas are super easy to grow, produce a good yield, and add good texture and variety to your offerings

 - Sunflower is very popular but can be very challenging if you get a bad seed lot that has germination, disease, or seed hull shedding problems – so this is hit or miss for beginners.